marcusoftnet/marcusoftnet.github.io/_posts/2007-04-17-new-assignment.md

 fun to do something new.

 Soon the scary presentation will start...
 The butterflies has a gathering in my stomach.
-A short prayer and knowing that i have prepared will probably make them disappear...
+A short prayer and knowing that I have prepared will probably make them disappear...